Learning The Minimum Action Distance: The Minimum Action Distance

-It is straightforward to show that $d_{\text{MAD}}$ is the unique solution to~\eqref{eq:mad}.
-Concretely, $d_{\text{MAD}}$ satisfies the second constraint with equality, i.e.~$d(s,s') = 1$ for all $(s,s')\in R$.
-If the state space $\gS$ is finite, the constrained optimization problem is precisely the linear programming formulation of the all-pairs shortest path problem for the graph $(\gS,R)$ with edge costs $1$.
-This graph is itself a determinization of the MDP $\gM$~\citep{yoon2007}.
-In this case we can compute $d_{\text{MAD}}$ exactly using the well-known Floyd-Warshall algorithm~\citep{floyd,warshall}.
-If the state space $\gS$ is continuous, $R$ is still well-defined, and hence there still exists a solution which satisfies $d(s,s') = 1$ for all $(s,s')\in R$ even though the states can no longer be enumerated.
+The proof (see Appendix \ref{app:uniqueness}) relies on the fact that any path of length $k$ implies $d(s,s') \le k$ via the triangle inequality; since $d_{\text{MAD}}$ is defined as the minimum such $k$, it represents the maximum possible value any consistent distance function can take.

-An alternative to the MAD is to compute the stochastic shortest path (SSP)~\citep{tarbouriech2021ssp} between each pair of states.
-However, the linear programming formulation of the all-pairs SSP problem involves transition probabilities, which makes the constrained optimization problem significantly harder to solve.
-In deterministic MDPs, MAD and SSP are equivalent.
-In stochastic MDPs, SSP provides a better distance estimate than MAD when some transitions have very small probabilities; however, in many domains, MAD is still a good approximation, e.g.~in navigation problems and when using sticky actions.
-Moreover, the MAD is invariant to changes in the transition probabilities as long as the support of the transition probabilities remain the same, making it especially useful for transfer learning.
-As already mentioned, the MAD has proven useful in various applications in previous work~\citep{wang2023optimal,park2023hiql,steccanella2022state,park2023metra,park2024foundationpolicieshilbertrepresentations}.
+If the state space $\mathcal{S}$ is finite, the constrained optimization problem is precisely the linear programming formulation of the all-pairs shortest-path problem for the directed graph $(\mathcal{S},R)$ with unit edge costs.
+This graph can be viewed as a determinization of the MDP $\mathcal{M}$~\citep{yoon2007}.
+In this case, $d_{\text{MAD}}$ can be computed exactly using the Floyd--Warshall algorithm~\citep{floyd,warshall}.